exmelendez/gas_student_attendance/README.md

-# Classroom Attendance - Usage + Understanding
+# Classroom Attendance: Usage + Understanding

 ### Objective:
 Develop self serve method for 5th grade students to log their attendance and their restroom usage during technology class.